YvosOnTheHub/LabAstraControl/README.md

 Also, Astra Control relies on Astra Trident for persistent volumes as well as CSI Snapshots.

-The Lab on Demand currently has its third version of the Astra Control Center environment, available on https://labondemand.netapp.com/lab/sl10896.
+The Lab on Demand currently has its fourth version of the Astra Control Center environment, available on https://labondemand.netapp.com/node/663.
 This repo has been designed to go further with what is already available & also provide you with complete demo scenarios.

 Scenarios